At the University of Maine at Farmington we encourage students to follow their passion as we mentor them in developing marketable skills.

 Sure, Abe learned the technical how’s of producing videos and commercials.
 And in the process he gained advanced real-world skills that set him ahead of the job-seeking pack.
 See how he made it, below.But in addition to learning the how’s, Abe also learned the why’s — the marketing fundamentals that inform creative decision-making: strategic goals, audience targeting, logistics and scheduling, pre-production, storyboard development, audio production, post-production, focus group testing, traditional and social media placement, and more.

-The result: His UMF Happy video went viral, receiving more than 78,000 YouTube views and counting.
+Result: The UMF Happy video went viral, receiving more than 85,000 YouTube views and counting.

 All of us here at UMF, faculty and staff, serve as mentors to our students.
 Providing guidance, hands-on learning opportunities, marketable real-world skills, kind words of encouragement, and at times a kick in the pants when it’s needed.